III A Man

 b5,4) Technology from bio-mechanical action to weapon of mass destruction.

-b5,5) Severity from practical joke to manipulation to impairment to bestiality to fascism.
+b5,5) Severity from practical joke to manipulation to impairment to bestiality.

-6b6) Combination of deception and violence out of archaic notions of
+7b6) Combination of deception and violence out of archaic notion of

 b6,1) Prestige leads to image fascism.